 Small balcony decor ideas and inspiration

-Plus, you don’t need a big balcony to make it a space you love.
-Even the smallest of outdoor spaces have huge potential – and with some greenery, small space furniture, and fairy lights, anything is possible.
-Read on for ways to transform your small balcony into a cozy, stylish oasis.
+It’s important to note that you don’t need a big outdoor area to make it a space you love!
+Even the smallest outdoor spaces have huge potential – and with some greenery, small space furniture, and fairy lights, anything is possible.
+Here are 10 steps to transform your small balcony into a cozy, stylish oasis.

 Image Credit: House Beautiful

-Even if you have an unusual, triangular shaped balcony, there’s the perfect-sized seating for that!
-The time you’ll spend chatting late into the evening will make it worth searching for the best small space chairs you can find.
-And then from there, you can add in the bells and whistles.
+Even if your outdoor space is unusually shaped (think triangular or just plain tiny), the perfect-sized seating exists for that!
+The time you’ll spend in your outdoor space this summer will make it worth searching for the best small space chairs you can find.
+And then from there, you can add the bells and whistles to make it complete.

 Here are some little chair ideas for your little balcony: